Authority: Student Affairs

 - Calendar Day: Any day of the week.

 - Complaint: A written or oral statement of the essential facts constituting an alleged violation of a University regulation or rule.

 - Probative: Serving to help prove a point.

-- Student Advocate: McNeese employee appointed to advise 1) students accused of violating the Code of Conduct and Academic Integrity and, in certain instances, 2) complainants of sexual harassment and sexual violence.
+- Student Advocate: McNeese employee appointed to advise 1) students accused of violating the Code of Conduct and Academic Integrity and, in certain instances, 2) complainants of sexual harassment, sexual violence, and other forms of assault.

 - Committee: The University Conduct and Academic Integrity Committee, including any sub-panel constituted to hear cases of any kind.

 - Summons: A communication (written or verbal, in any form) notifying a student to appear before the administrator or University Conduct and Academic Integrity Committee.

 - Bar: Prohibition of a person from being on or in any lands, buildings, property, equipment, vehicles, or facilities owned, leased, used, or otherwise controlled or operated by the University.

 - Procedural Review: Process whereby an appropriate appeal authority reviews the administrative processes and procedures followed in administering student conduct and academic integrity without ruling on guilt or innocence.

 - Academic Year: A series of three consecutive periods of instruction (fall, spring, summer, spring, summer, fall; summer, fall, spring notwithstanding brief periods of instruction before, during or after these academic periods.